Leszczon/covid-web-app/README.md

 Global data: same as local data, but for the whole world

-World map: map of the world with countries colored according to the current pandemic situation
+World map: map of the world with countries colored according to the current pandemic situation (can choose cases, deaths or recoveries)

 ![alt text](https://github.com/Leszczon/covid-web-app/blob/main/images/map_wyglad.png)